E-commerce

 Structured catalog and AI chatbot

-A catalog with clear variants and collections makes an assistant’s responses much more useful: availability by size, alternatives in the same collection, links to the right variant.
-Qstomy relies on the Shopify ecosystem for the e-commerce chatbot, the sales advisor, and recommendations; see also AI recommendations and Shopify integration.
+A catalog with variants and dedicated collections makes an assistant’s answers much more useful: availability by size, alternatives in the same collection, links to the right variant.
+Qstomy relies on the Shopify ecosystem for the e-commerce chatbot, sales advisor, and recommendations; see also AI recommendations and Shopify integration.

 Summary

 Variants group the actual purchase options; collections structure discovery.
-Shopify documents up to three options and up to 2,048 variants per product, with cautions beyond 100 variants depending on themes and apps.
-Collections can be manual or automated; the Starter plan does not support collections for category grouping.
-For SEO, Google’s product structured data reminds you to align offer, price, and availability with what the user sees.
-Three external sources are enough to ground the guide: variants, collections, Google documentation for SEO.
+Shopify documents up to three options and up to 2,048 variants per product, with precautions beyond 100 variants depending on themes and apps.
+Collections can be manual or automated; the Starter plan does not support collections for grouping by category.
+For SEO, Google’s structured product data reminds you to align offer, price, and availability with what the user sees.
+Three external sources are enough to anchor the guide: variants, collections, Google documentation for SEO.

 FAQ